-- Introduce yourself as the event facilitator - Allow the municipality / town elected officials to make an introduction or bring greetings - Briefly describe the Community Safety and Well-Being Plan (WERCSWB) - Introduce attending partners, such as the local police service and any voluntary organizations - Explain the purpose of the Neighbourhood Safety and Crime Prevention Walk and provide an overview of the itinerary. - Break down the planned route - Answer any questions from participants (e.g., location of washrooms, whether dogs are allowed on the walk, etc) - Explain the post-walk activities
+- Introduce yourself as the event facilitator - Allow the municipality / town elected officials to make an introduction or bring greetings Service and any voluntary organizations Explain the purpose of the - Briefly describe the Community Safety and Well-Being Plan (WERCSWB) - Introduce attending partners, such as the local police service and any voluntary organizations - Explain the purpose of the Neighbourhood Safety and Crime Prevention Walk and provide an overview of the itinerary. - Break down the planned route - Answer any questions from participants (e.g., location of washrooms, whether dogs are allowed on the walk, etc) - Explain the post-walk activities - Begin the walk!